CondalezaRice/hackathon2019/MKUltra/Documentation/Design.md

 			-losses
 			-Each lesson will be saved live, each keypress needs a time, so that you can "ghost" race -Record number of mistakes for each lesson

+View

+The View will be the visual interface displayed to the user.
+The View will provide the following:

+1. An option select a challenge
+2. A way to start the selected challenge
+3. Two means of displaying text to the user, with an option to switch between them:
+	a.
+A fixed text block ( or blocks, as space allows) to display the text for the user to type.
+For this option, there will be a visual indicator of the user's progress through the text.
+There will also be a visual indicator of the AI's progress.
+With this option, the user will be able to see all of the text for the challenge.
+	b.
+A scrolling text block to display the text for the user to type.
+As with the fixed text block, the user's progress through the text will be indicated visually.
+The AI's progress may or may not be displayed, depending on where the AI is in the text.
+4. A secondary progress view, which will be separate from the text view.
+This secondary view will take the form of a race track, where a player icon will move relative to how many words have been typed.
+Similarly, AI icons will also move through the race track at a rate commensurate with the course's difficulty level.
+5. A timer indicating how long the user has spent on the level
+5. A display of the user's words per minute
+6. Optionally, a display if other relevant statistics, e.g. accuracy
+7. A completion view to display at the end of the challenge
+	a.
+At a minimum, displays player vs. AI scores
+8. Upon challenge completion, the view will provide an opton for the user to replay the previous challenge, or select a new one.